alfonsosemeraro/pyplutchik/README.md

 Users can represent also the three degrees of intensity for each emotion, just by providing a 3-dimensional iterable as value for each key in the dictionary.
-Each 3-dimensional value must sum somewhere between 0 and 1.
+The sum of the components of each 3-dimensional val must be between 0 and 1.

 <img src="https://github.com/alfonsosemeraro/pyplutchik/blob/master/img/example02.png" alt="Example 2" width="650"/>

 PyPlutchik also represents primary dyads, secondary dyads, tertiary dyads and opposite emotions.
-It automatically understand what kind of dyad users want to display from the dictionary's keywords.
+It automatically understands what kind of dyad users want to display from the dictionary's keywords.

 <img src="https://github.com/alfonsosemeraro/pyplutchik/blob/master/img/example03.png" alt="Example 3" width="650"/>